What Does the TCJA’s Amortization Law Mean for R&D Tax Incentives?30th June 2021

 The Tax Cuts and Jobs Act (TCJA), passed by Donald Trump in 2017, was a controversial move in terms of R&D tax credits.
 On the upside, it kept the R&D tax credit permanent and lowered the corporate tax rate from 35 percent to 21 percent, which meant a bigger credit for some taxpayers.
 All great things.

-But there’s a catch: Thanks to that same law, the R&D tax credit you know and love is getting downgraded.
-From January 1, 2022, you’ll need to deduct R&D expenses incurred in the U.S. over the course of five years.
+But there’s a catch: Thanks to that same law, R&D expenses that can be applied to the R&D tax credit are getting downgraded.
+From January 1, 2022, you’ll need to deduct those R&D expenses incurred in the U.S. over the course of five years.
 For R&D expenses incurred outside the U.S., the timeline extends to 15 years.

 While the R&D tax credit is supposed to incentivize R&D spending, a “pay now, rewards later” set-up isn’t exactly enticing.
 Taxpayers won’t get the full benefit of R&D investments for the year they made them.
 Instead, they’d get reimbursed in small bits over the next five or 15 years.
 Hardly ideal.